Whenever we sell a product or service, we forget an important question.

 While all of us give a logical explanation why we bought into a product, the reality is that the purchase is emotion-based.
 We know this to be true, because if two people offered exactly the same product/service, you'd choose one over the other, purely on emotion.

-But there's logic too
+But there's logic too when buying

 And when customers write back, they give you both the logic and the emotion.
 And in doing so, they confirm to themselves that they've made the right decision.
 It's one thing to think about making the right choice.
 When you write it down, you really have to think it through.
 And that makes a customer more likely to ratify their decision to buy.